Updated March 2019

 The creator of Nesting Days, Julie Arvan, is a postpartum doula who also worked in the apparel industry.
 With the Nesting Days carrier, she brought together the best of both worlds.
 The fabrics are soft, stretchy, and completely machine washable.

-For the full lowdown on infant carriers, please go here.
+—>Keep reading for the full lowdown on infant carriers.

 For a longer lived carrier (0-3+ years), you’re going to be looking at what’s called a…